 Before joining their new families, our puppies are already working on crate training, have been litter box trained (to learn to respect their sleep and play areas) and have been well socialized with our dogs and lots of people (both young and old).

-We feed our dogs a top-quality, all natural dog food (Fromms Puppy Gold kibble.)
+We feed our dogs a top-quality, all natural dog food.
 We give them car rides, bath time, and most important, emotional conditioning and socialization – all to prepare them for their forever homes.
 Our puppies are in our home with us, exposed to all the noises of daily living and surrounded by people that love them.

-All puppy allocations are done between 7 and 8 weeks of age, after our vet evaluation, and are based on buyer’s choices, along with our recommendations, first come-first serve, and our desire to make the best match for each family and pup.
+All puppy allocations are done at around 7 weeks of age, after our vet evaluation, and are based on buyer’s choices, along with our recommendations, first come-first serve, and our desire to make the best match for each family and pup.

 We make decisions on always what is best for our pups, and with this in mind, in the event that we should become uncomfortable with the “fit” of the adoption, we reserve the right to refuse to sell a puppy up to and including the pick up and/ or delivery time of pup, regardless of a reservation deposit received.